noelwelsh/noelwelsh.com/content/posts/2026-03-04-comptime-is-bonkers.md

 Studies ([for][prog-comp] [example][40-years]) consistently find that developers spend around half their time simply reading and comprehending code—not writing it nor debugging it, but just understanding what existing code does.
 That's a striking figure and anything that reduces comprehension cost has an outsized effect on productivity.

 Parametricity directly attacks this cost.
 When a function is parametric its type signature is not just a hint about the implementation, but a language-enforced constraint on what the function can possibly do.
 We don't need to read the body, check the tests, or trust that the name is accurate, to understand properties of the function.
 The types are a proof, which gives [theorems for free][theorems-for-free][^reynolds].

-[^reynolds]: Phil Wadler's [Theorems for Free][theorems-for-free] paper is probably the best known in the programming language theory, but parametricity was introduced much earlier, in John Reynolds' 1983 paper [Types, abstraction and parametric polymorphism][reynolds].

 This compounds through a codebase.
 Once we understand what map does—applies a function to every element of a collection—we understand it for
   `Iterator`, for `Option`, for `Result`, for any type at all.
 The knowledge transfers because the behaviour is uniform.
 We learn it once.